Nystul-the-Magician/dfunity-mods/RealtimeReflections/ReadMe_RealtimeReflections.txt

 REALTIME REFLECTIONS mod for Daggerfall-Unity

 **DESCRIPTION**
-This mod adds realtime reflections for floor textures (interiors) and water tiles (exteriors).
+This mod adds realtime reflections for floor textures (interiors) and water tiles (exteriors) as well as dungeon water reflections.

 **REQUIREMENTS**
-developed and tested with Daggerfall Unity v0.4.12. so make sure you use a at least this version.
+dfunity 0.10.25+
 Deferred Rendering must be activated in the settings of Daggerfall Unity!

 **INSTALLATION**
-Put the realtimereflections.dfmod package inside 'DaggerfallUnity_Data/StreamingAssets/Mods'.
+Put the realtime reflections.dfmod package inside 'DaggerfallUnity_Data/StreamingAssets/Mods'.
 Extract the contents of RealtimeReflections_textures.zip into 'DaggerfallUnity_Data/StreamingAssets/Textures '
 **UNINSTALL**